osrg/goplane/test/iptables/README.md

 This demo shows remote ACL configuration using [BGP/FLOWSPEC](https://tools.ietf.org/html/rfc5575) and iptables.

 ## How to run
-you only need to type 3 commands to play (tested in Ubuntu trusty).
+you only need to type 3 commands to play (tested in Ubuntu trusty and xenial).

 1. install dependent python package to run demo.py